Snater/CLNDR2/README.md

   // option) should be selectable, if the `trackSelectedDate` option is activated.
   ignoreInactiveDaysInSelection: false,

-  // Render a custom interval.
-That is, if the calendar should render one or more months, or one or
+  // Customize the calendar's interval.
+That is, if the calendar should render more than one months,
-  // more days at once.
-Use the "interval option" to define the paging interval when navigating
+  // or, instead, one or more days at once.
+Use the "interval option" to define the paging interval
-  // forward or backward.
-If both months and days are null, it will default to the standard monthly
+  // when navigating forward or backward.
+Note that either "months" or "days" needs to be defined,
-  // view.
+  // while both should never be set at the same time.
   lengthOfTime: {
-    // Set to an integer if one or more months should be rendered.
+    // Adjust to render more than one month at the same time.
-    months: undefined,
+    months: 1,

     // Set to an integer if one or more days should be rendered, i.e. setting this to 14 would
     // render a 2-week calendar.